Molten Cloud platform delivery guide

 Molten Cloud connects rights data directly to Roku Channel's feed-driven delivery workflow:

-• Direct Publisher feed generation.
-Molten Cloud generates a Roku Content Feed-compliant JSON feed from verified rights and metadata — including availability windows, genre taxonomy values, caption file references, and artwork URLs.
-The feed is maintained automatically as rights data changes, eliminating manual feed editing.
+• Roku Content Feed generation.
+Molten Cloud generates a Roku Content Feed-compliant MRSS or JSON feed from verified rights and metadata, including availability windows, genre taxonomy values, caption file references, and artwork URLs.
+The feed is formatted for ingestion by Roku-approved aggregators (Amagi, Wurl) or for an SDK-built Roku Channel Store app, and is maintained automatically as rights data changes, eliminating manual feed editing.

 Frequently Asked Questions